Everything You Need to Know About Bifocals & Progressive Lenses

 |Premium Progressive Lenses||The most dynamic and expensive category of progressive lenses, premium progressives, offer deeper vision fields and a fashion-forward design.
 Expect to pay twice the amount of standard lenses for this premium option.|

 |Ground-View Progressive Lenses||A common problem with both bifocals and progressive lenses is a dizzying ‘ground view’ when the wearer looks down.
 These lenses eliminate this problem and are best suited for individuals that enjoy an active outdoor lifestyle.|

 There is certainly a wide array of progressive lenses to choose from—but fret not.
 Your eye care professional can help you make the choice that is best for your lifestyle and budget.

 Note: Transitions® lenses are not the same thing as progressive lenses.
 Transitions® is a brand of photochromatic lenses, meaning the lenses automatically darken when exposed to ultraviolet light.
 Think of this technology as a blend of traditional glasses and sunglasses.
 Although Transitions® are prescription lenses, they are in no way related to bifocals or progressive lenses.

 Bifocals vs Progressive

 There are three primary differences between bifocals and progressive lenses.
 Generally speaking, bifocals only correct vision for two distinct fields of vision, while progressive lenses offer clear vision at all distances.
-Bifocals do sport a traditional design with lines between the fields of vision, while progressive lenses offer seamless lens transitions and have no visible lines, which is a selling point to many.
-From a cost perspective, progressive lenses do tend to be more expensive than simple bifocals, though it might not be much more depending on what type of progressive lenses you choose.
+Bifocals do sport a traditional design with lines between the fields of vision, while progressive lenses offer seamless lens transitions and have no visible lines – a selling point to many.
+From a cost perspective, progressive lenses do tend to be more expensive than simple bifocals.
+The cost might not be much more depending on what type of progressive lenses you choose.